Shahla Nasserasr Headshot

 Bio

 My research interests include combinatorial matrix theory, spectral graph theory, totally positive matrices, and graph theory.
-I am also interested in the inverse eigenvalue problem in graphs and its applications.
+I am particularly fascinated by the inverse eigenvalue problem in graphs and its applications.

 Currently Teaching